kalgynirae/context-managers-pybay-2025/script.md

     (code)

-This example is from a third-party async framework called Trio that I used once.
+This last example is from the documentation of a third-party async framework called Trio that I used once.
 It was pretty neat!

+[advance]
 So now that we've seen some of the ways they can be useful, let's talk about how to write our own context managers.
 There are two ways to go about it.
 The first is to define a class with __enter__ and __exit__ methods... but I'm not even